Wicca: Europe

 From her 1996 survey of British Wiccans, Pearson found that most Wiccans were aged between 25 and 45, with the average age being around 35.
 She noted that as the Wiccan community aged, so the proportion of older practitioners would increase.
 She found roughly equal proportions of men and women, and found that 62% were from Protestant backgrounds, which was consistent with the dominance of Protestantism in Britain at large.
 Pearson's survey also found that half of British Wiccans featured had a university education and that they tended to work in "healing professions" like medicine or counselling, education, computing, and administration.
 She noted that there thus was "a certain homogeneity about the background" of British Wiccans.

 In the United Kingdom, census figures on religion were first collected in 2001; no detailed statistics were reported outside of the six main religions.
 For the 2011 census a more detailed breakdown of responses was reported with 56,620 people identifying themselves as pagans, 11,766 as Wiccans and a further 1,276 describing their religion as "Witchcraft".

 North America

 In the United States, the American Religious Identification Survey has shown significant increases in the number of self-identified Wiccans, from 8,000 in 1990, to 134,000 in 2001, and 342,000 in 2008.
 Wiccans have also made up significant proportions of various groups within that country; for instance, Wicca is the largest non-Christian faith practised in the United States Air Force, with 1,434 airmen identifying themselves as such.
-In 2014, the Pew Research Center estimated 0.3% of the US population (~950,000 people) identified as Wiccan or pagan based on a sample size of 35,000.
+In 2024, the Pew Research Center estimated less than 1% of the U.S. population identified as Wiccan or Pagan based on a sample size of 35,000.

-In 2018, a Pew Research Center study estimated the number of Wiccans in the United States to be at least 1.5 million.